abougouffa/minemacs/docs/DOCS.md

 Return t when the first line of the buffer is empty.

-#### `(+project-add-project DIR &optional DONT-ASK)`

-Switch to another project at DIR.
-When DIR is not detected as a project, ask to force it to be by adding a ".project.el" file.
-When DONT-ASK is non-nil, create the file without asking.

 #### `(+project-forget-zombie-projects)`

 Forget all known projects that don't exist any more.